Best Carrot Cake Cupcakes

 5 from 3 votes

-It wouldn’t be spring without carrot cake!
-And these carrot cake cupcakes are one of my favorite spring desserts.
+It wouldn’t be spring without my carrot cake!
+And these carrot cake cupcakes are one of my favorite spring desserts, inspired by that cake.
 Incredibly moist, tender carrot cupcakes topped with a decadent cream cheese frosting.

-These are so incredibly good– I resist using the word best for most things because, of course, best is subjective.
+These carrot cake cupcakes are so incredibly delicious– I resist using the word best for most things because, of course, best is subjective.
 But I really believe these are the best.
 I shared them with several neighbors and friends as I was making them and they agreed– these are the best carrot cake cupcakes.

 They are also naturally vegan cupcakes as written and to make them completely dairy-free, use your favorite vegan substitutes for the cream cheese and butter in the frosting.
 More details on that, below.